DKoflerGIT/TorchNN/README.md

 # TorchNN
-Framework for building neural networks using PyTorch.
+Building a framework for building neural networks using PyTorch.
 Work in progress.